mwahlroos/Nautiterm/README.rst

 - PyGObject, i.e. Python bindings for the GObject library
 - PyYAML

-On **Fedora** you can install the dependencies with the following command:
+On **Fedora Linux** you can install the dependencies with the following command:

 ::

   sudo dnf install nautilus-python python3-yaml

-On **Ubuntu 20.04 LTS**, the following command should install the dependencies:
+On **Ubuntu 20.04 LTS or later**, the following command should install the dependencies:

 ::